danthegoodman1/icedb/perf_tests/chicago_taxis/README.md

 As we can see the queries that benefit from the partitioning have the largest speed difference.
 But otherwise queries remain about the same performance due to a large row group size in the parquet files.
 In fact, due to this large size more files is actually a bit faster to go through because there can be slightly more concurrency!

+#### Queries (post merge and tombstone clean, 8192 row group size, direct file access, m7a.32xlarge 128vCPU)

+Next lets look what happens if we use smaller row groups (similar to clickhouse index granularity)

+### Conclusion

+Use custom minio clusters on local nvmes with 100gbit nics if you want IceDB + ClickHouse to beat out BigQuery, especially if you use BigHouse (run clickhouse like bigquery)!
+With minio, you should expect to see multiple times speed boosts on query performance, but it's a lot more to manage than S3 of course.
+As illustrated in https://altinity.com/blog/clickhouse-object-storage-performance-minio-vs-aws-s3 we can see that querying with 16 cores to minio is faster than 64 to S3 💀.

+**Ultimately comparing queries on S3 + ClickHouse using IceDB vs BigQuery, BigQuery loses in price/performance by a lot.**

+For example even just the same data set size, S3 doesn't charge egress in the same region, so a query that executes in <5s on ClickHouse using a 128vCPU machine costs less than a cent, where a comparable BigQuery one might take one second but read 77GB, costing ~$0.54.
+That's >54x more expensive to run a query on BigQuery.